armin-reichert/pacman/README.md

 clyde.fnCanLeaveHouse = () -> game.getLevel() > 1 || game.getFoodRemaining() < (66 * maze.getFoodTotal() / 100);
 ```

-The general *followTargetTile* behavior makes it trivial to implement the individual ghost behaviors *scatter*, *ambush*, *attackDirectly* and so on.
+The general *followTargetTile* behavior makes it trivial to implement the individual ghost behaviors *scatter*, *ambush*, *attackcDirectly* and so on.

 ### Blinky

-Blinky's chase behavior is to directly target Pac-Man:
+Blinky's chase behavior is to directly attack Pac-Man:

 ```java
 public static Navigation attackDirectly(MazeMover victim) {